NYU-CSE-Software-Engineering/cs-uy-4513-f25-team1/filter.md

 So that I can view relevant tasks

 Acceptance Criteria:
+By default sorts by date created
 Can sort by types such as bug, feature, backlog
-Can sort by date created
 Can sort by date modified

 MVC Components